HarshaKy/learn-node.js/README.md

 day 18: working more on the node REST api. hashing, JWT

-day 19: authentication using jwt, making private routes, creating middleware and using them
+day 19: authentication using jwt, making private routes, creating middleware and using them, fixing problem with contributions